Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Chapter8.md

 "Probably," Professor Aldrich admitted.
 "But consider it an opportunity to document your innovations properly.
 Future researchers will need clear records of your methodology."

 "What methodology?"
-Lin wailed.
-"I asked turnips nicely to be conscious!
-That's not a methodology!"
+Lin protested.
+"I reach through the laylines to connect with willing spirits and ask them to partner with suitable materials!
+That's not a methodology, that's just... spiritual conversation!"

 "And yet it worked," Willi pointed out, settling into the kitchen area with obvious satisfaction.
-"Which suggests there's more to your approach than you realize."
+"Which suggests there's more technique involved than you realize.
+Even if it's intuitive technique."

-"Speaking of approaches," Tobi said, peering out one of the windows, "that crowd in the courtyard has definitely gotten larger.
+"Speaking of technique," Tobi said, peering out one of the windows, "that crowd in the courtyard has definitely gotten larger.
 And more organized.
 I think they're building some kind of stage."

 "A stage?"
 Lin squeaked.